 The replacement of printed nautical publications by a database which would be able to reproduce the content and thus, the fulfilment of the carriage requirement, is fully supported by SOLAS Chapter V. Thus, under the SOLAS Chapter V umbrella, the use of S-100 conformant NPUB Product Specifications on board is fully supported.

 During HSSC6, NIPWG’s predecessor SNPWG raised the question of the future provision of S-100 based nautical publication.
-These questions have been recognised by HSSC but remained unresolved.
+These questions have been recognised by HSSC but remain unresolved.

 With the emerging of more and more S-100 based product specifications and the assumed provision of products based on those product specifications, the questions were addressed by other HHSC WG as well.
 Their request goes partly beyond the provision of SOLAS V compliant nautical information.

 It has to be considered whether the well-established production and supply chain used for S-57 data can be applied for all S-100 based products or whether new production methods and supply mechanism should be established.

+Decisions should bear in mind that, similar to the current S-57 data provision and distribution, the direct contact between hydrographic offices and their customers is no longer possible in the S-100 environment.
+In the S-57world the data transformation (SENC conversion) disconnects the data producer from the data user.
+Data producers have no longer control over their data.
+In a future S-100 on board environment this disconnection will rather be extended.

+Therefore, a whole review of the supply chain should be initiated.
+By doing that, the S-98 Interoperability Specification should be taken into account as well as the fact that the supply chain should be generic enough to support the provision of all S-100 based product specifications.

+The review should consider new data provision mechanism, such as web map services.

 Analysis / Discussion